teffalump/beren/README.md

 ### Authentication

-Pass valid auth object:
+Many servers require authentication to utilize their API.
+Simply provide a valid authentication object when defining the client:

     from requests.auth import HTTPBasicAuth
     auth = HTTPBasicAuth('orthanc', 'orthanc')
     orthanc = Orthanc('https://test.server.com', auth=auth)

-Then call functions normally (the auth object is passed automatically).

 ### Advanced examples

-For example, to save an instance file to local directory:
+For example, to save an instance file to the local directory:

     with open('test_file.dcm', 'wb') as dcm:
         for chunk in orthanc.get_instance_file(instance_id):
             dcm.write(chunk)

-To get a zip of DCM files from a series:
+To get an archive of a series (DCM files in a zip file):

     with open('test.zip', 'wb') as z:
         for chunk in orthanc.get_series_archive(<id>):